Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 What Pests Does A Horse Chestnut Bonsai Suffer From?

 Leaf Miner and Bleeding Canker are two of the most common issues.
-Horse Chestnut bonsai can also suffer other fungal infections.

 Can You Propagate A Horse Chestnut Bonsai?